lshums16/lshums16.github.io/content/project/square-root-SAM/index.md

 - Dynamics Systems
 - Python

 The following figures show the performance of Square Root SAM (top) over an EKF-based SLAM method (bottom).
 Both algorithms were run offline on the same data set.
+One benefit of the offline Square Root SAM method over the online EKF-based algorithm is that it can use future sensor data and data association to estimate the entire history of the robot's trajectory.

 ![screen reader text](featured.png)